mpv-player/mpv/DOCS/man/vo.rst

     ``temporal-dither``
         Enable temporal dithering.
 (Only active if dithering is enabled in general.)
-This changes between 8 different dithering pattern on each frame by changing the orientation of the tiled dithering matrix.
+This changes between 8 different dithering patterns on each frame by changing the orientation of the tiled dithering matrix.
         Unfortunately, this can lead to flicker on LCD displays, since these have a high reaction time.